John Fleming (Louisiana politician): Deputy Assistant Secretary of Health Technology Reform

-Department of Commerce tenure
+Assistant Secretary of Commerce for Economic Development

 On June 20, 2018, President Trump nominated Fleming to serve as Assistant Secretary of Commerce for Economic Development, leading the Economic Development Administration.
 His appointment was approved by a vote of 15–5 in the United States Senate Committee on Environment and Public Works on August 1, 2018.
-On March 7, 2019, his nomination was confirmed by a vote of 67–30 in the full senate.
-After assuming office, Fleming promoted the benefits of the new tax law, Tax Cuts and Jobs Act of 2017; especially the Opportunity Zone portion as a new EDA tool to enhance the agency's effectiveness in revitalizing economically depressed communities.
+On March 7, 2019, his nomination was confirmed by a vote of 67–30 in the senate.
+After assuming office, Fleming promoted the benefits of the new tax law, Tax Cuts and Jobs Act of 2017; especially the opportunity zone portion as a new EDA tool to enhance the agency's effectiveness in revitalizing economically depressed communities.
 His stated goal for the EDA: "We don't try to make successful communities more successful.
 We want to make uncertain, unsuccessful communities successful, and hopefully even more successful over time."
 Fleming left his position in March 2020 upon his appointment to a position at the White House.

-Potential candidate for governor, 2019

-Sources close to Fleming said that he considered entering the nonpartisan blanket primary on October 12, 2019 against Democratic Governor John Bel Edwards, a candidate for a second term.
-Columnist Sam Hanna, Jr., of the Ouachita Citizen weekly newspaper in West Monroe, said that Fleming could run because neither of the two announced Republican candidates, U.S. Representative Ralph Abraham of Louisiana's 5th congressional district or Baton Rouge businessman Eddie Rispone, had yet to make much impact toward unseating Edwards.
-Fleming ultimately chose not to run, however.

-Assistant to the President
+Dana Gartzke took over Fleming's position in an acting capacity at the time of his departure from the EDA.

+White House Deputy Chief of Staff

-On March 23, 2020, Fleming was detailed from his position as Assistant Secretary of the Economic Development Administration and appointed as Assistant to the President for Planning and Implementation at the White House, a senior staff position.
-His office was in the Chief of Staff complex of offices and he managed day to day duties and responsibilities of the office not otherwise handled by Mark Meadows, although he was never named Deputy Chief of Staff.
+On March 23, 2020, Fleming was detailed from his position as Assistant Secretary of the Economic Development Administration and appointed as Assistant to the President for Planning and Implementation, serving as White House Deputy Chief of Staff.
+He was a senior advisor to chief of staff Mark Meadows.
 Additional duties and functions included serving on the White House Coronavirus Task Force as well as leading a presidential team to review and write a presidential report on lessons learned from the pandemic.
 Before leaving office he was given the Department of Defense Medal for Distinguished Public Service by Acting Secretary of Defense Christopher C. Miller.
-Dana Gartzke was named acting in his place at EDA.
 His White House tenure ended January 20, 2021.

 Louisiana State Treasurer

 John Fleming was elected as Louisiana State Treasurer on November 18, 2023.
-He took office on January 8, 2024, being sworn in by the Speaker of the United States House of Representatives, Mike Johnson.
-As State Treasurer, Fleming is Chairman of the State Bond Commission, which oversees obligations incurred by the state or by local political subdivisions.
+He took office on January 8, 2024, being sworn in by Mike Johnson, the Speaker of the United States House of Representatives.
+As State Treasurer, Fleming is Chairman of the State Bond Commission.